doocs/leetcode/solution/1700-1799/1709.Biggest Window Between Visits/README_EN.md

 | user_id     | int  |
 | visit_date  | date |
 +-------------+------+
-This table does not have a primary key.
+This table does not have a primary key, it might contain duplicate rows.
 This table contains logs of the dates that users visited a certain retailer.
 </pre>